uhh-lt/fundus-murag/README.md

-# FUNDus!
-MuRAG
+# CollEx

-This repo contains the code for the FUNUus!
-MuRAG System -- a multimodal RAG-based Assistant to explore the FUNDus! database.
+This repo contains the code for the CollEx System -- a multimodal RAG-based Assistant to explore the CollEx database.

 ## Starting the system in Production Mode